ricardobg/DigitalPedalBoard/README.md

 In the right area we have the buttons previous, next, stop and play.
 The next and previous buttons are used to change effects when you are in preset mode.
 We also have two graphs which show the input and the output audio.

-To start testing, plug your guitar or bass in your computer (and configure it as the main audio input) or use your microfone, press the play button and listen.
+To start testing, plug your guitar or bass in your computer (and configure it as the main audio input) or use your microphone, press the play button and listen.
 Pretty cool, right ?

-Know, try out applying some effects by pressing its checkboxes (we recommend to start with the echo chaging the echo time to 1 second).
+Now, try out applying some effects by pressing its checkboxes (we recommend to start with the echo and chaging the echo time to 1 second).

 The program has basically 3 modes: Regular Mode (the one we were using), Preset Editing Mode and Preset Mode.
 Below we'll explain them.